 Griko is a variety of Italiot Greek spoken by about 60-70,000 people in Apulia and Calabria in southern Italy.
-It is considered by some Greek linguists to be a dialect of Modern Greek and called Grekanika (Γρεκάνικα) or Katoitaliotikà (Κατωιταλιώτικα ("Southern Italian").
-Native speakers called it Griko (Γκρίκο) or Katoitaliótika (Κατωιταλιώτικα) and call themselves Griki (Γκρίκι).
+Greek linguists call this language Grekanika (Γρεκάνικα) or Katoitaliotikà (Κατωιταλιώτικα ("Southern Italian").
+Native speakers called it Griko (Γκρίκο) or Katoitaliótika (Κατωιταλιώτικα), and call themselves Griki (Γκρίκι).
 Griko is not mutually intelligible with Modern Greek.

 Griko is spoken on the Salento peninsula in southern Apulia in a region known as Grecìa Salentina, specifically in the towns of Martano, Castrignano de' Greci, Corigliano d'Otranto, Melpignano, Soleto, Sternatia, Zollino, Martignano.
 It is also spoken in Calabria in an area known as Bovesia or Grecia Calabra (Calabrian Greece) in a number of villages, and also in Reggio Calabria city.